sieben9/ish-ani-cli-setup/README.md

 # iSH ani-cli Setup

-This repository provides a setup script to install and configure ani-cli for streaming anime via VLC on iSH.
+This repository provides a setup script to install and configure [ani-cli](https://github.com/pystardust/ani-cli) for streaming anime via VLC on iSH.

 ## Features
 - Installs ani-cli and required dependencies
-- Configures ani-cli for VLC streaming only
+- Automatically updates ani-cli if already installed
-- Creates a default download directory (~/AnimeDownloads)
+- Copies ani-cli as `ani` for quick access
-- Provides a simple alias (ani) for quick access
+- Asks the user whether to create a backup of the previous version before updating

 ## Installation

-> **Note:** This script requires root privileges.
-If you encounter permission errors, run the script as root (e.g., `sudo ./setup_ani-cli.sh`).
+> **Note:** This script must be run as `root`.
+Alpine Linux (used in iSH) defaults to the `root` user, so `sudo` is not needed.

 1. Open iSH on your iPhone.
 2. Clone this repository: